In Loving Memory

 “Ringo was a spunky man who loved nothing more than a warm fluffy bed and the smell of hot rotisserie chicken.
 Although small, he was mighty and majestic.
 Born in central Florida, he has graced four states and large cities such as Miami Beach, FL Buffalo, NY and Atlantic City, NJ with his presence.
 He was loved and adored by many, but none more than his owner, Amanda, who had him since he was 8 weeks old and no larger than a can of Pepsi.
 Thanks for the ‘paw-ty’ Ringo Lingy – You’ll be missed.” – Amanda M.

-“For the short time I was lucky enough to have you, I loved you dearly.” – Kate C.
+Ghost: “For the short time I was lucky enough to have you, I loved you dearly.” – Kate C.

 Remembering Mickey.